Independent guide. Not affiliated with Midland Expressway Limited or m6toll.co.uk. Verify prices before travelling.

 When do prices change?

 MEL reviews tariffs roughly every quarter.
-The most recent change shown above took effect in early 2026.
+The next change is already announced: from 7 July 2026 the full-route car rate rises from £11.60 to £12.00 contactless (£9.80 to £10.20 on Breeze).
+The full July 2026 tables are published on this page.
 Increases over the past two decades have outpaced inflation, with the car rate rising from £2 in 2003 to £11.60 today.

 Are prices the same in both directions?